 A. Individual Rights and Responsibilities as Citizens

-- Students retain all of their citizenship rights when enrolled at Purdue University Fort Wayne.
+- Students retain all their citizenship rights when enrolled at Purdue University Fort Wayne.

-- Academic Freedom and Freedom of Speech.
-Freedom of thought and expression is the lifeblood of our academic community and requires an atmosphere of mutual respect among diverse persons, groups and ideas.
-The maintenance of mutually respectful behavior is a precondition for the vigorous exchange of ideas, and it is the policy of the university to promote such behavior in all forms of expression and conduct.
-The university reaffirms its commitment to freedom of speech as guaranteed by the First Amendment of the United States Constitution.
-Accordingly, any form of speech or conduct that is protected by the First Amendment is not subject to this policy.
-The university reaffirms its commitment to academic freedom, which is essential to its educational mission and is critical to diversity and intellectual life.
+- Academic Freedom and Freedom of Speech is the foundation of our academic community and requires an atmosphere of mutual respect among diverse persons, groups, and ideas.
+The policy of the university to promote such behavior in all forms of expression and conduct.
+The university reaffirms its commitment of freedom of speech as guaranteed by the First Amendment of the United States Constitution.
+Accordingly, any form of speech or expression that is protected by the First Amendment is not subject to this policy.

 B. Individual Rights and Responsibilities as Students

-- Degree-seeking students have the responsibility for selecting a major field of study, choosing an appropriate degree program within the discipline, planning class schedules, and meeting the requirements for degrees.
+1. Degree seeking students have the responsibility for selecting a major field of study, choosing an appropriate degree program within the discipline, planning class schedules, and meeting the requirements for the degree.
 The university will provide advisors to assist students in academic planning, but students are responsible for being knowledgeable about all academic requirements that must be met before a degree is granted.

-- Students have the right to receive in writing (the terms "in writing" or "written" here and throughout this Code include both printed and electronic communication) accurately and plainly stated information that enables them to understand clearly:
+2. Students have the right to receive in writing (the terms in writing or written here and throughout this Code include printed and electronic communication) accurate information that enables them to understand clearly.
+This includes:

 a. the general qualifications for establishing and maintaining acceptable academic standing within a particular major and at all other levels within the university,